JacobZhu-zjc/Trek/README.md

 ## Team Members

-- Justin Lieu: one sentence about you!
+- Justin Lieu: I love drinking coffee
 - William Xiao: one sentence about you!
 - Kevin Xu: one sentence about you!
 - Jacob Zhu: one sentence about you!